-- 3.1 The process to apply for a pavement licence will depend on whether the application is an application for the GRANT of a licence or for RENEWAL of a licence. - 3.2 In order to be considered a RENEWAL application, an application must: - (a) be made by a person who already holds a pavement licence. - (b) be in respect of the premises to which the existing licence relates, - (c) be for a licence to begin on the expiry of the existing licence and on the same terms. - 3.3 A renewal application must therefore be made before the existing licence has expired.
-If the existing licence has already expired when the application is made, it will not be treated as a renewal application and will instead be treated as an application for the grant of a licence. - 3.4 Likewise, if the licence holder wishes to change any of the terms of their licence, including amending the part of the relevant highway where the licence permits the furniture to be placed, then the application will not be treated as a renewal application and will instead be treated as an application for the grant of a licence.
+- 3.1 The process that someone needs to follow to apply for a pavement licence will depend on whether the application is an application for the grant of a licence or for renewal of a licence. - 3.2 In order to be considered a renewal application, an application must: - (a) be made by a person who already holds a pavement licence, - (b) be in respect of the premises to which the existing licence relates, and - (c) be for a licence to begin on the expiry of the existing licence and on the same terms. - 3.3 A renewal application must therefore be made before the existing licence has expired.
+If the existing licence has already expired when the application is made, it will not be treated as a renewal application and will instead be treated as an application for the grant of a licence. - 3.4 Likewise, if the licence holder wishes to change any of the terms of their licence, including amending the part of the relevant highway that the licence permits the furniture to be placed, then the application will not be treated as a renewal application and will instead be treated as an application for the grant of a licence.